KeplorDB, in one page.

 | data_dir | PathBuf | — | Directory to hold WAL + segments.
 Created if missing. |

-| wal_max_events | u32 | 500_000 | Events per segment before rotation. |
+| wal_max_events | u32 | 500_000 | Events per WAL shard before rotation into a segment. |

-| wal_sync_interval | u32 | 64 | WAL fsync interval, in events.
+| wal_sync_interval | u32 | 64 | fsync after this many events per shard.
 Set to 1 for zero data loss. |

 Crash recovery